jacquescrocker/jammit-s3/README.md

 ## Using CloudFront

+For this to work you need to make sure you have the CloudFront enabled via you Amazon acccount page.
+Go here: http://aws.amazon.com/cloudfront/ and click "Sign Up"

 To use CloudFront, simply add the following settings to config/assets.yml:

     use_cloudfront: on
     cloud_dist_id: XXXXXXXXXXXXXX

-And add/modify your environment specific asset_host (i.e config/environments/production.rb):

-    config.action_controller.asset_host = "xyzxyxyz.cloudfront.net"
+    cloudfront_domain: xyzxyxyz.cloudfront.net

 Please note that cloud_dist_id is not the same as the CloudFront domain name.
 Inside CloudFront management console select the distribution, and you will see Distribution ID and Domain Name values.

 This will use the CloudFront domain name for your assets instead of serving them from the (slow) S3 bucket.

-For this to work you need to make sure you have the CloudFront enabled via you Amazon acccount page.
-Go here: http://aws.amazon.com/cloudfront/ and click "Sign Up"

 ## Bugs / Feature Requests